It has happened! Evolutionary scientists rejoice!

 If you were pitted against a platypus in a street fight, you would want to avoid two sharp heel spurs found behind its hind feet.
 Not only could these spurs pierce your skin, but they could also inject a nasty surprise.

-Male (and only male) platypuses are able to inject a protein-based toxin strong enough to kill a dog and incapacitate an adult man.
+Male platypuses carry a toxin strong enough to kill a dog and incapacitate an adult man.
 When inflicted, the wound rapidly swells with fluid and becomes extremely painful.
 The victim experiences a heightened sense of pain that can last for days—or even months.
 The platypus is one of few mammals with venom strong enough to affect a human.
 The particular toxin contains three proteins unique to the platypus.

 The platypus poses some interesting problems for evolutionary scientists.
 Here is a creature that appears to be right in the middle of a supposed evolutionary transition, yet fossils dated to millions of years ago look almost identical to the modern animal.